vortex-exoplanet/VIP_extras/README.md

 ### SPHERE SAO 206462

-An IFS (3D) cube taken in star-hopping mode, ideal for testing preprocessing and RDI functionalities.
-A cube of references is provided.
+A 3D ADI cube obtained with the SPHERE/IRDIS instrument in star-hopping mode together with a cube of reference.
+This dataset is used to test RDI functionalities.